 Engineers are funny people.
 I write this not because many are socially maladjusted but in recognition of the peculiar language that we tend to use.
 As in any community, our patois is borne of the interchange of often clever in-jokes.
 For example, this is why we say that things are fubar or that we talk about bugs (see a discussion of The "First" Computer bug).

-Of late, the linguistic trends in techology have been about decline and fall.
-Perhaps this was because of the apocalyptic fin-de-siecle hype and millenial angst about Y2K or maybe there's a wider sociological trend at work.
+Of late, the linguistic trends in technology have been about decline and fall.
+Perhaps this was because of the apocalyptic fin-de-siecle hype and millennial angst about Y2K or maybe there's a wider sociological trend at work.
 Whenever monopolies have risen (and we have a few in the business) and over-reached, the Last days of Pompeii have loomed in the popular imagination.

 Take "When good interfaces go crufty".
 The title alone make me want to start wiping the sleep from my eyes.
 I've been coming across both crufty and crusty increasingly in my work.

 And what about "Software decay, Software rot"?
 The things we deal with must be increasingly gangrenous.
 The reality check of the bursting of the tech bubble is likely the motive force in these coinages.

 My latest term of choice is Technical Arteriosclerosis.

 I encountered this term while reading a very good paper about new paradigms in the design of network systems, Developing a Next-Generation Internet Architecture (PDF) (html via the Google cache) - it's also mentioned in a shorter presentation (PPT).